Working from home has many benefits, but there are just as many pitfalls. Here are some ways that you might try to avoid them…

 Reclining on the sofa with your laptop on your knee might be comfortable, but with all the distractions of a house, it can be unproductive.
 Finding a space to make your office will help you keep your work and your life separated and make both less stressful.

-Whether you’re at home with your family, flatmates or pets – being firm about when you are at work and need to be distraction-free will help maintain friendly relationships with whoever you share your space.
+Whether you’re at home with your family, flatmates or pets – being firm about when you are at work and need to be distraction-free will help maintain friendly relationships with whoever you share your space with.

 Keep it clean